 - Painless lumps in the neck, underarms, stomach, or groin

-Your doctor will ask about your symptoms and medical history.
-A physical exam will be done, including checking for swelling of the liver, spleen, or lymph nodes.
-If your doctor suspects leukemia, you will likely be referred to a specialist.
+The doctor will ask about your symptoms and health history.
+A physical exam will be done.
+The doctor will check for swelling of the liver, spleen, or lymph nodes.
+You may be referred to a specialist.

 Chemotherapy is the use of drugs to kill cancer cells.
-It may be given by pill, injection, and through an IV.
+It is given by pill, injection, or IV.
 The drugs enter the bloodstream and travel through the body.
 It kills mostly cancer cells, but also some healthy cells.

 Stem Cell Transplant

 American Cancer Society https://www.cancer.org